To be full of things is to be empty

 -Rumi

 When first trying to meditate, most people find it hard not to think.
-Parts of our brain are subconsciously thinking along various lines of thought, and our consciousness moves between them.
-Meditation is about learning how to extend the time between those thoughts until those thoughts fade.
+Parts of our brain are always trying to process some emotion, and our consciousness keeps getting distracted.
+Meditation is about learning how to extend the time between our worldly thoughts.
 Adyashanti would say something like, if you take your foot off the gas pedal, eventually the car will come to a stop.

 The amount of practice it will take to go thoughtless for short periods depends on how much attention our thoughts are requiring.
 Practice makes perfect, and if one practices even a few minutes a day, it will get easier.
 Meditation is like taking the ultimate break from the day; to step out for a second.
 Relax, maybe starting at the base of the spine, and just practice being aware without thoughts.

 The more you process those thoughts, the easier it gets, until eventually a thoughtless state becomes a familiar resource you can easily drop into.
-Spending time there each day will refresh you, clear your head, and make you much more available to Grace.
+Spending time there each day will refresh you, but it will also make you much more available to Grace.

 Here is an excellent introduction to why people meditate, with a little at the end on how to meditate.